OASI: Objective-Aware Surrogate Initialization for Multi-Objective Bayesian Optimization in TinyML Keyword Spotting: Proposed OASI for MOBO

 The quality of the initialization set $D_0={(h_i,f(h_i))}_{i=1}^n$ is critical, as it determines the early posterior means and variances, thereby shaping the exploration trajectory.
-Space-filling designs such as Latin Hypercube Sampling (LHS) or Sobol sequences provide uniform coverage of $\mathcal{H}$ but, as summarized in Table \ref{tab:sampling_methods}, they overlook the Pareto structure in the objective space.
+Space-filling designs such as LHS or Sobol sequences provide uniform coverage of $\mathcal{H}$ but they overlook the Pareto structure in the objective space.